deekshith-8/deekshith-8/README.md

 ## About

 3rd-year CS student specialising in AI/ML.
 I build things that sit at the intersection of machine learning and the web — from RAG pipelines to full-stack apps.
-Currently deep in the MERN stack, React, and making things people actually want to use.
+Currently going deep on the MERN stack and making things people actually want to use.

 When I'm not coding I'm gaming, thinking about startups, or exploring new side project ideas.